BOOTLEG FILES 827: “Uforia” (1985 comedy starring Cindy Williams, Fred Ward and Harry Dean Stanton).

 AMERICAN HOME VIDEO: None.

-CHANCES OF SEEING A COMMERCIAL DVD RELEASE: Not likely at this time.
+CHANCES OF SEEING A COMMERCIAL DVD RELEASE: Nope.

 One of the most polarizing films ever made was, oddly, the 1969 musical “Hello, Dolly!”
 This is not a film that inspires indifference – either you embrace as a grand, old-school screen musical with Barbra Streisand giving one of her best performances or you condemn it as an over-produced mess burdened by a star who was much too young for her role.
 And if you should ever stumble over a Facebook forum debate on the film’s merits and deficiencies, prepare yourself for one of the most rancorous discussions on social media – trust me, I’ve been audience to several of them!
 Continue reading →